Furkantsnb/Tum_Konularda_CSharp_Sorulari/README.md

 Örnek 16 : C# Program to Perform Multiplication of Exponents of Same Base
 Örnek 17 : C# Program to Find the Division of Exponents of Same Base
 Örnek 18 : C# Program to Print Binary Equivalent of an Integer using Recursion
 Örnek 19 : C# Program to Print Multiplication Table
+Örnek 20 : C# Program to Read a Grade and Display the Equivalent Description